LABOR AND EMPLOYMENT LAW

 An employer is obligated to provide reasonable accommodations to qualified individuals with disabilities.
 The FEHA makes it a separate violation for an employer to fail to engage in the interactive process.

-California prohibits discrimination on the basis of sex, race and ethnicity in the payment of wages for substantially similar work.
-As a defense against a wage discrimination claim, an employer must show that the pay differential is based on a bona fide factor other than sex, such as seniority, merit, quality or quantity of production, education, training or experience.
+California prohibits discrimination based on sex, race, and ethnicity in the payment of wages for substantially similar work.
+As a defense against a wage discrimination claim, an employer must show that the pay differential is based on a bona fide factor other than sex, such as seniority, merit, quality or quantity of production, education, training, or experience.
 Prior salary, on its own, does not justify a wage differential.

 Discussion of Wages

-An employer may not prohibit employees from disclosing, discussing or inquiring about their own wages or the wages of another employee and may not discriminate or retaliate against employees for engaging in such conduct.
+An employer may not prohibit employees from disclosing, discussing, or inquiring about their wages or the wages of another employee and may not discriminate or retaliate against employees for engaging in such conduct.